Policy brief

 Within the current benefit structure, halting the growth of unfunded liabilities would require some combination of higher contribution rates and reduced benefits.
 Like many states, California has made moves on both fronts in recent years, but even bigger changes would be needed for long-term sustainability.
 The other option is to make modifications to the underlying benefit structure.

-This study provides background information about how CalSTRS and other pension plans work before explaining in greater detail what is happening with CalSTRS and why.
+This brief provides background information about how CalSTRS and other pension plans work before explaining in greater detail what is happening with CalSTRS and why.
 It also discusses options for reform, both within the current CalSTRS structure and under alternative structures.
 The full study includes examples of reforms from other states that California could consider in developing its own policy response.

-KEY FINDINGS:
+KEY FINDINGS

 • California’s teacher retirement system provides a defined-benefit pension for retirees.